Wonkys-World-2024/keep-bags-for-qbx_core-and-ox_inventory/README.md

 Config.manualDatabaseCheck = false

 Step 5
-Add the Bag file or use the downlaod link for the original (Link at the top of the read me)
+Add the Bag file using my link or use the downlaod link for the original (Link at the top of the read me)